mrismanaziz/Reforestation/README.md

-## Why is the ocean always blue?
-Because the shore never waves back.
+## Why do bees hum?
+Because they don't know the words.